 (v) Pilot project in the Republic of Moldova (2021–2022);

 (vi) Pilot project in Ukraine (2021–2022).

+(vii) Pilot project in Kazakhstan (2022–2023) (tbc);

+(viii) Pilot project in Kyrgyzstan (2022–2023) (tbc).

-Entity(ies) responsible: To be facilitated by the secretariat, with support from consultants, and implemented with the active participation of the beneficiary countries, and, as relevant, partner organizations.
+Entity(ies) responsible: Subactivities 1 (i) – 1 (vi) o be facilitated by the secretariat, with support from consultants, and implemented with the active participation of the beneficiary countries, and, as relevant, partner organizations.
 The European Union delegations to the beneficiary countries and the European Commission are to be consulted regarding selection of pilot projects.
+Subactivities 1(vii)–1(viii) to be implemented by the lead partner, Organization for Security and Cooperation in Europe (OSCE), with support from the secretariat and in consultation with the concerned countries.

 2. Training workshops on treaty application